Symptoms of Specific Learning Disorder

 Criteria summarized from:

 American Psychiatric Association.
-(1994).
-Diagnostic and statistical manual of mental disorders, fourth edition.
+(2013).
+Diagnostic and statistical manual of mental disorders, fifth edition.
 Washington, DC: American Psychiatric Association.